SALMON FISHING ON THE RYNDA & ZOLOTOYA RIVERS

 The Middle Rynda: Immediately below 2nd Waterfall the river opens out into a wide and scenic pool before rushing off around a series of cliff pools interspersed by various runs.
 The surrounding vista opens up in this area, revealing more of the tundra where reindeer can commonly be seen grazing, before dropping down to the eminently appealing Tolstoi Pool, a short-after supper walk from the camp.

-The Lower Rynda: Overlooked by Peter's House and the guests' cabins are Rynda House Falls and the simply superb Home Pool that can hold a prodigious quantity of fish.
+The Lower Rynda: Overlooked by Vladimir (Peter's) House and the guests' cabins are Rynda House Falls and the simply superb Home Pool that can hold a prodigious quantity of fish.
 Being able to see prolific quantities of Salmon leaping from your bedroom is simply too much some and consequently the pool sees more than its fair share of early risers!
 The lower section is at its peak during the early season.

 The Zolotoya River: It would be easy to walk past this trickle of a stream without giving it a second thought.
 A smaller or more intimate river you would be hard pushed to find however amongst these intimate pools lie Salmon which commonly top 20lbs.
 Fishing just two rods each day you can justifiably call this river your own and with a small permanently manned camp beside the infamous Russian Pool its pre-eminence and popularity within the Rynda weekly rotation is without question.